SydneyKinney/Bootcamp_Group_Project/README.md

 ## Process

 #### Machine Learning Model Overview
 - We originally planned to use Supervised learning with linear regression.
 However, linear regression had a very low score.
-We then tried RandomForrestRegressor300 and that produced a higher score.
-Therefore, we decided to use RandomForrestRegressor300 as our Machine Learning Model.
+We then tried Random Forrest models and that produced a higher score.
+Therefore, we decided to use Random Forrest Regressor as our Machine Learning Model.

 #### Machine Learning Model Details
 - Any type of machine learning involves data preparation since it needs precise numerical data.
 Having said that, we began by removing the columns, which will not have an impact for training purposes.
 Then we checked if data has any nulls and duplicates and it did, so we removed it too.
 The biggest challenge was to transform column Size to a numerical value: before it had a string like 10M or 1000k, for example and we decided to make it a float value with relevant to its meaning data.
 Therefore, we created a function with IF statement, which would iterate through all the rows and replace each string with number using a formula to remove the suffix from the end of the string and multiply the value by mathematical number to transform it to a precise value.

 ![Screenshot 2022-11-12 at 11 50 23 AM](https://user-images.githubusercontent.com/105990653/201492040-2bf89f81-21c3-4f1a-b114-55d264f24d8b.png)

  For the columns which contained Booleans we used another function to iterate through each row and change type Boolean to type Integer.

 ![Screenshot 2022-11-12 at 11 52 10 AM](https://user-images.githubusercontent.com/105990653/201492094-2548754a-4fb8-4251-aa1f-ec0c5c134a0a.png)

  And for the last one is “Content Rating” column, which contains String value too we used a get_dummies function to convert a categorical data into dummy   or indicator variables and assigning one binary column per categorical feature.

 ![Screenshot 2022-11-12 at 11 53 31 AM](https://user-images.githubusercontent.com/105990653/201492151-a162c21b-6662-4795-ac92-d303f1213206.png)